FujiNetWIFI/servers/README.md

 # servers
 Source to servers for games and apps that work with FujiNet

+- "Lobby" - for FujiNet Game system - moved to new repo: https://github.com/FujiNetWIFI/fujinet-lobby

 - "apod" - Astronomy Picture of the Day fetcher.
   - Fetch [NASA's Astronomy Picture of the Day (APOD)](https://apod.nasa.gov/apod/), convert it to a format suitable for quickly loading on an Atari (e.g.,